-Awards include the Frances Clark Center Inaugural Outstanding Service Recognition Award (2019), SUNY Fredonia Outstanding Achievement Award (2010), and the University of Illinois Campus Award for Excellence in Undergraduate Teaching (1988 and 1984).
+Awards include the National Conference on Keyboard Pedagogy Lifetime Achievement Award (2021), Frances Clark Center Inaugural Outstanding Service Recognition Award (2019), SUNY Fredonia Outstanding Achievement Award (2010), and the University of Illinois Campus Award for Excellence in Undergraduate Teaching (1988 and 1984).

 Caramia continues his devotion to teaching at the Eastman School of Music (1990-present), where he directs the Piano Pedagogy Studies, coordinates the Class Piano Program, and teaches applied piano and beginning jazz piano.
-At Eastman, he loves working with teaching assistance from around the globe and championing his students (Mr. C. and His All-Stars!) in studio concerts, also with themes: Fringe Fingers, Celebrating Women in Music, 2 Pianos—140 Fingers, A Child is Born, and most recently: Mr. C. and His All Stars Celebrate the Music of Women
+At Eastman, he loves working with teaching assistance from around the globe and championing his students (Mr. C. and His All-Stars!) in studio concerts, also with themes: Fringe Fingers, Celebrating Women in Music, 2 Pianos—140 Fingers, and A Child is Born.

 - Women composers: genius is gender blind – and so should we be